-Upon admission to the MSW Program each student will be assigned a faculty advisor.
-The advisor/advisee relationship is an ongoing relationship, which continues throughout the student's program of study.
-The faculty advisor assists the student in navigating the requirements of the program, choice of courses, planning for additional graduate study, and career considerations.
-The student's program of study is developed in consultation with the advisor and to register for classes each semester the student must secure access to the electronic registration system from his/her advisor.
-Advisors maintain a program folder for each advisee through the completion of the degree.
-Faculty advisors are trained in the use of Banner, which provides both students and faculty with information on program requirements, courses taken by the student, and other pertinent data.
-Students have access to information regarding the courses they have taken and on line registration capability through the Web from the Students Information System.
+Upon admission to the MSW Program each student will be assigned a faculty mentor/advisor.
+The mentor/mentee advisor/advisee relationship is an ongoing relationship, which continues throughout the student's program of study.
+The faculty mentor/advisor assists the student in navigating the requirements of the program, choice of courses, planning for additional graduate study, and career considerations.
+The student's program of study is developed in consultation with the mentor/advisor.
+Mentor/Advisors maintain a program folder for each advisee through the completion of the degree.
+Faculty mentor/advisors are trained in the use of Banner, which provides both students and faculty with information on program requirements, courses taken by the student, and other pertinent data.
+Students have access to information regarding the courses they have taken and on-line registration capability through the Web from the Students Information System.

-Selection of course electives and research project topics requires consultation with student's advisor.
+Selection of course electives and research project topics require consultation with student's mentor/advisor.
 Students, who are working on their research projects, will be advised by a faculty member, who will guide them.
 The Director of Field Education provides advisement relative to specific entry into field instruction

-The assignment of advisors is made through the office of the MSW Program Director.
-Factors taken into consideration in the assignment of advisors include faculty course/work load, number of advisees assigned to the faculty member, and the student's identified interest in an area of concentration.
-Students may request a change of advisors at any time.
+The assignment of mentor/advisors is made through the office of the MSW Program Director.
+Factors taken into consideration in the assignment of mentor/advisors include faculty course/workload, number of mentees/advisees assigned to the faculty member, and the student's identified interest in an area of concentration.
+Students may request a change of mentors/advisors at any time.